-However, they are normally considered ineffective against alopecia areata, trichotillomania and in certain other medical conditions.
-Furthermore, they cannot be performed on very scarred or otherwise severely damaged tissue.
+Eyebrow transplants have excellent results, particularly for alopecia.
+However, they are usually ineffective against alopecia areata, trichotillomania and in certain other medical conditions.
+Furthermore, they cannot treat very scarred or otherwise severely damaged tissue.

 Natural Treatments and Therapies

+Acupuncture is believed to stimulate blood flow to the area and thus make the hair follicles healthier.
 Castor oil is a natural treatment traditionally used for hair loss.
 The reason for this is that it has certain properties which help with hormone production.
 This indicates that it should be more effective in hair loss due to hormonal causes, although there isn’t consistent scientific evidence to support this.

 Furthermore, nutritional supplements, such as Omega 3 and Omega 6, as well as antioxidants are healthy for your body in general and are believed to promote hair growth as well.